 Don’t go off somewhere else!

 Kabir says this: just throw away all thoughts of

 and stand firm in that which you are.”

 - Posted in: Uncategorized

-- Tagged: enlightenment, God, guru nanak, India, initiation, inner light and sound, kabir, maharshi mehi, masters, meditation, mysticism, podcasts, poetry, quan yin method, radha soami, radhasoami, rumi, sant mat, santmat, sat gurus, satsang, science, soul travel, spirituality, supreme soul, surat shabd yoga
+- Tagged: anurag sagar, eckankar, enlightenment, facebook, God, guru nanak, India, inner light and sound, kabir, maharshi mehi ashram, masterpath, meditation, path of the masters, podcast, quan yin method, radha soami, radhasoami, rumi, saints, salvation, sant mat, santmat, satsang, science of spirituality, science of the soul, soul travel, spirituality, supreme master ching hai association, surat shabd yoga, tumblr, twitter, youtube